-Social Psychology Program
+Social Psychology

 2024 Social Psychology Faculty and Graduate Students

-About the Program
+About

-The Social Psychology Ph.D.
-Program at the University of Kansas is a research-intensive training program in which students develop skills in research methodology, statistics, and the substantive major content areas in the field.
+The Social Psychology Ph.D. concentration at the University of Kansas is a research-intensive training program in which students develop skills in research methodology, statistics, and the substantive major content areas in the field.
 Social psychologists are interested in how individuals are affected by social situations; the faculty at KU have expertise in areas such as stereotyping, prejudice, intergroup relations, prosocial motivation, helping behavior, emotions, cross-cultural perspectives on the self and interpersonal relations, the development of social competence, social dominance, and applications of psychology to law.
 Most students train toward careers in academe, and some toward industry jobs that tap their research skills.
 The Ph.D. program includes 3-4 students in each entering class and operates under an apprenticeship model.
 Continuous involvement in research is expected, and students develop their own contracts outlining work toward the Ph.D.
 Social psychology has a long and distinguished history at the University of Kansas.
 In 1946, Roger Barker (Distinguished Scientific Contribution Award from APA, 1964) became Chair.
 In that same year, Fritz Heider (founder of social cognition) joined the Department (Distinguished Scientific Contribution Award, 1965).
 Since then, Kansas has been a world leader in research and training of graduate students.
 A recent article puts the KU program at the 92nd percentile of effective training programs in the USA for placing new faculty into Ph.D. training programs (Ferguson & Crandall, 2007).

 What Sets Us Apart?